nabeel-oz/qlik-py-tools/docs/Clustering.md

 ### Clustering geospatial data

-The density based clustering performed by HDBSCAN performs well for geospatial data as well.
+HDBSCAN's density based clustering performs well for geospatial data as well.
 In our sample app we demonstrate this with road accident data from Victoria, Australia.

 The `On the fly Geospatial clustering` sheet performs clustering for accidents based on the latitude and longitude.